identifier

 identifier (plural identifiers)

-- Someone who identifies; a person who establishes the identity of.
+- Someone who identifies; a person who establishes the identity of someone or something.

 - Something that identifies or uniquely points to something or someone else.